 This week, Facebook’s Mark Zuckerberg announced Facebook Dating.
-Immediately, the earth moved for Tinder owner, Match.com, as their share prices started to tumble.
+The earth immediately moved for Tinder owner, Match.com.
+Their share price started to tumble.
 Within hours, shares fell by 22%.
 This won’t be a surprise to many.
-While Match.com may be the expert in dating, Facebook are somewhat the expert in data and clever coding.
+While Match.com may be experts in dating, Facebook are somewhat experts in data & clever coding.

 It seems that Zuckerberg took a bit of a “swipe” at Tinder when he said, that Facebook Dating would not be “just for hookups”.
-Instead, it would be there to build “meaningful, long-term relationships”.
+It would be there to build “meaningful, long-term relationships” instead.
 This could explain some of the share price panic, because surely Tinder investors understand the reach and sheer wealth of Facebook.

 Wrong.
 Well, kind of wrong.

 While Facebook has not necessarily been dealing with dating, they have been building relationships for their 2.2 billion active monthly users.
 According to Zuckerberg when he announced Facebook Dating at the F8 developer conference, 200 million of these users have chosen “single” on their profiles.
 Straight away, Facebook has access to a lot more single people than Tinder.
 That’s a nice advantage for a start-up company in the dating sector.
 Then… there’s another statistic that I haven’t mentioned yet.

 Apparently, 14% of Tinder users are currently in a relationship (according to Statisticbrain.com).
 I’ll move on.